DIAGNijmegen/spgnn/README.md

 Before training, you can pre-build and store airway graphs to files so training can be faster.
 To do so, you run the function generate_tree_data in prepare_data.py.
 This function will generate trees and store them to /derived/conv from your archive root.
 Once trees are ready, you can start training your CNN models.
 Once CNNs are trained, you can run the function generate_conv_embeddings in prepare_data.py to store CNN features to files.
 This allows you to train GNN more efficiently.

 - For training, run train.py
-For testing, run test.py
+- For testing, run test.py
-For visualization of t-SNE, run plot_embeddings.py
+- For visualization of t-SNE, run plot_embeddings.py
-For each experiment, you use a specfic setting file located in /exp_settings.
-In the setting file, you define training hyperparameter, network architectures, and data locations.
+- For each experiment, you use a specfic setting file located in /exp_settings.
+In the setting file, you define training hyperparameters, network architectures, and data locations.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)